 If you chose to buy Abyssal Scepter first, you now have the choice of going directly for Rabadon's Deathcap for massive damage, or Morellonomicon to catch up on your missing utility.
 Boots are not worth it after abyssal, since you will not be able to benefit from a total of 56 magic penetration at this stage of the game, especially considering you’d buy boots to roam botlane or jungle, where the opponents almost always have 43 MR or less.

-Luden's Echo after Abyssal is a suboptimal choice compared to Morellonomicon since the damage is only increased by 5%, and that, combined with the 10% MS boost, is not worth as much as the 20% CDR, mana regen, and cheaper build path of Morellonomicon.
+Luden's Tempest after Abyssal is a suboptimal choice compared to Morellonomicon since the damage is only increased by 5%, and that, combined with the 10% MS boost, is not worth as much as the 20% CDR, mana regen, and cheaper build path of Morellonomicon.

 If you instead chose to buy Morellonomicon as your first item, you should now choose between Rabadon's Deathcap for maximum damage and waveclearing, or buy Sorcerer's Shoes to go all in on the roaming playstyle and hit that sweet 36.5 magic pen, pretty much enough to deal true damage against the enemy botlane at this point of the game.
 Although boots won’t give you extra AP to help waveclearing, they will actually provide just as much bonus damage against low MR targets as you would get from just building extra AP.
 Add in the extra 45 MS gained, and you got a strong threat against all enemies on the map.